Gasper: GrAph Signal ProcEssing in R: Graphs Collection and Visualization

-The \texttt{download\_graph} function allows to download a graph from this collection, based on the name of the graph and the name of the group that provides it.
+The \texttt{download\_graph} function allows to download a matrix from this collection, based on the name of the matrix and the name of the group that provides it.
 An example is given below